Myth: Sick pay is the only absence cost

 Cost of management time

-Many employers appreciate the cost of replacement staff and the problems caused when orders can’t be delivered on time or dealines go unmet.
+Many employers appreciate the cost of replacement staff.
+Problems arise when orders can’t be delivered on time or dealines go unfulfilled.
 However, the time spent finding cover is often overlooked.
 This is a significant cost to an employer, though, because usually it is the managerial or supervisory staff who need to spend a significant part of their day re-writing the roster and ringing around to find a suitable replacement.
 Not to mention the time spent adjusting payroll.
-Overpayments to absentees resulting from laboriuous or manual sick pau procedures is often a hidden cost of absence.
+Overpayments to absentees resulting from laborious or manual sick pau procedures is often a hidden cost of absence.
 The managers’ time also comes at a premium and so this element in the cost of absence should not be undermined.

 Accruing annual leave during absence

 Absent employees continue to accrue annual leave whilst off sick.
-This means that absentees can take paid leave during their period of sickness (even if covered by a medical certificate) or claim the accrued annual leave upon their return to work.
+This means that absentees can take paid leave during their period of sickness.
+Even if they are covered by a medical certificate, or claim the accrued annual leave upon their return to work.
 In cases of long term absence this can amount to a significant period of paid leave.

 Calculate your direct cost of absence